canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 ```

 This code contains a bug and is poorly formatted.
-Let's fix those issues with the tooling provided
-with a Go install.

-### Go vet

-Running `go vet hello.go` outputs the following error:
+2. Run `go vet hello.go`

+This outputs the following error:

 ```none
 vet: ./hello.go:6:14: undefined: greeting
 ```

-To fix the error, define the `greeting` variable:
+3. Fix the error by defining the `greeting` variable:

 ```{code-block} diff
 :caption: `heygoV2.go`